 Note!
 If you start in February, you always start in the first year of the degree programme.
-In some cases, you will still need to take part in Study Check; for more information see 3.5.
-Even if you start in February, your academic year will run up to and including 31 August.
+In some cases, you will still need to take part in a Study Check; for more information see 3.5.
+Even if you start in February, your academic year will run up to and including 31 August and you will need to re-enrol to continue the programme from 1 September.

-For degree programmes with a February intake, the final application deadline is 15 January 2025.
-The final date by which you must meet all the enrolment requirements is 31 January 2025 (see section 1.7).
+For degree programmes with a February intake, the final application deadline is 15 January 2026.
+The final date by which you must meet all the enrolment requirements is 31 January 2026 (see section 1.8).